Update your contact details

 What happens after you apply

-Once you apply for registration renewal in a category or class of building practitioner, we will check you have completed the application form correctly and submitted the required documents.
+Once you apply to renew your registration as a building practitioner, we will check that you have completed the application correctly and submitted the required documents.

 We will conduct checks to assess whether you continue to be a fit and proper person to practise as a building practitioner, including that you are covered by the required insurance.
 The VBA will not reassess knowledge and experience as part of the registration renewal process.